 In investment activities, cash flow for the period was negative at €485.7 million.
-This mainly reflects payments for acquisitions and replacements in the airport facilities, which amounted to €541.1 million as detailed in section 5 (Investments).
+This mainly reflects payments for acquisitions and replacements of non-financial fixed assets related to airport infrastructure, which amounted to €541.1 million as detailed in section 5 (Investments).

-In addition, investment activities include cash flows generated in 'Receivables from other financial assets' for €45.4 million, which mainly include the disposal of financial investments of the Brazilian subsidiary in the amount of €39.9 million.
+In addition, investment activities include cash flows generated in 'Receivables from other financial assets' for the amount of €45.4 million, which mainly include the disposal of financial investments of the Brazilian subsidiary in the amount of €39.9 million.